 I know my kids are grateful for what a great mother they have had and they have never, ever complained about Carolyn not staying at home with them.
 My point being is we did what we had to do.
 That is a hard and difficult job.

 So all you mothers who work your butt off doing what you do whether you stay at home or have to leave home to work and yet find the time to be great mothers, you have my admiration, my thoughts and my prayers.

 Longtime public educator who recently retired from public education.
 Messed around in politics as a town councilor and vice mayor.
-I am a father and a husband who currently works in a new active career in Human Resources.
+I am a father and a husband who drives a shuttle van for the retirement gig.
 Love the outdoors and rapidly adjusting to a new me.